Tips for Second Trimester

 I also used this burst of energy to decide to write and publish my third book, Your Pelvic Health Book during the second trimester.
 Yes, I’m a little crazy.
 I heard this time in pregnancy it's great to take a nice vacation or get some big projects done you might not get to after baby.
 For me it was to write a book.
 This required time and effort, and I recognized my need for quality nourishment, staying hydrated with water, taking breaks to get outside, walking in fresh air and getting as much sleep as possible between writing, editing and marketing.

 As the final weeks of my second trimester came to a close and I was transitioning to the third trimester of pregnancy, I started to get some leg cramps.
 Darn charley horses had me squirming and catching my breath during the night.
 To help remedy this, every night before bed I began stretching my calf muscles which was the main place I felt the cramps.
 I also used magnesium lotion to rub into these muscles.
-And I upped my water intake.
+And I upped my water intake, and I wore compression socks.
 Within a night or two of prioritizing tackling leg cramps, things felt much better.

 Pelvic Health Importance